-The high school student has a variety of options in receiving gifted services.
+The high school student has a variety of options for receiving gifted services.
 The options are: Advanced Placement (AP) Classes, College Classes, Seminars, Independent Projects, Directed Studies, and Career Internships (11th and 12th graders only).

-1) Advanced Placement Courses: These college level courses meet daily and prepare the student for the College Board Advanced Placement exam.
+Advanced Placement Courses: These college level courses meet daily and prepare the student for the College Board Advanced Placement exam.
 Students who have not been identified as gifted but who have demonstrated exceptional ability based on system criteria may participate.
 The transcript reflects a numeric grade.

-2) College courses: There are college level courses taught at Cambridge (College English, Georgia Tech Calculus, etc.) which can count for TAG credit.
-There are also joint enrollment courses that are taught at a nearby college or university which will fulfill TAG credit.
+College courses: There are college level courses taught at Cambridge (College English, Georgia Tech Calculus, etc.) which can count for TAG credit (this DOES include MOWR college classes) There are also joint enrollment courses that are taught at a nearby college or university which will fulfill TAG credit.
 Online college classes (some incur additional cost) can also be taken and will earn TAG credit.
 The transcript reflects a numeric grade for these courses in addition to the TAG credit earned.

 Each seminar is guided by a contract developed by a TAG teacher and approved by local school administration and the TAG office.